m-mcgowan/spark-flashee-eeprom/README.md

 Development
 -----------
-I developed the library initially as a standalone library compiled on regular c++ on my desktop.
+I developed the library initially as a standalone library compiled on regular gnu c++ on my desktop.
 Compared to embedded development, this allowed a faster development cycle and easier debugging.
 For testing, the flash memory was faked using a `FakeFlashDevice` class that emulated a flash device in memory (ANDed writes, page erases and read/write only on